Towards exact structural thresholds for parameterized complexity: Preliminaries

 \paragraph*{Lifting to Twinclasses.}

-We define the \emph{twinclass-treewidth}, \emph{twinclass-pathwidth}, and \emph{twinclass-treedepth} of $G$ is defined respectively by $\tctw(G) = \tw(G/\tcpartition(G))$, $\tcpw(G) = \pw(G/\tcpartition(G))$, and $\tctd(G) = \td(G/\tcpartition(G))$.
+We define the \emph{twinclass-treewidth}, \emph{twinclass-pathwidth}, \emph{twinclass-treedepth}, and \emph{twinclass-cutwidth} of $G$ by $\tctw(G) = \tw(G/\tcpartition(G))$, $\tcpw(G) = \pw(G/\tcpartition(G))$, $\tctd(G) = \td(G/\tcpartition(G))$, and $\tcctw(G) = \ctw(G/\tcpartition(G))$, respectively.
 The parameters twinclass-treewidth and twinclass-pathwidth have been considered before under the name modular treewidth and modular pathwidth~\cite{Lampis20, Mengel16, PaulusmaSS16}.
+We prefer to use the prefix twinclass instead of modular to distinguish from the case where one works with the quotient graph arising from the \emph{modular partition} of $G$.

 \begin{dfn} Let $G = (V,E)$ be a graph.
 A \emph{twinclass-modulator (TCM)} $\tcm \subseteq \tcpartition(G)$ of $G$ to treewidth $\ncols$ is a set of twinclasses of $G$ such that $\tw(G - \bigcup(\tcm)) \leq \ncols$.
 The \emph{size} of a twinclass-modulator $\tcm$ is $|\tcm|$, i.e., the number of twinclasses $\tcm$ contains. \end{dfn}